MasterprojectRK/DNN-pCC/README.md

 ./PredictionFactors/factor2.bigwig
 ./PredictionFactors/factor3.bigwig
 ```
 - The actual name of the factors "factor1.bigwig", "factor2.bigwig", "factor3.bigwig" in the example) does not matter, but it must be the same in the training folder and the prediction folder.
-Also see structure and filenames of example data provided in the repository.
+Also see structure and filenames of example data provided in the repository under "train_test_data/".
 - Too large values for the learning rate will make the SGD algorithm diverge
 - Smaller values for the learning rate are recommended when not scaling the matrices because the absolute values of the loss can then become very
 large, causing numerical problems.
 Try e.g. learning rates of 10e-4.